tirthshah7/Feature-Selection/README.md

 2) Random Forests
 3) Multi Layer Perceptron

-We have used MATLAB library of FS for generating Ranks and giving that ranks as an input for the classifiers.
+We have used MATLAB library of FS (by Giorgio version 7.0.2020.3) for generating Ranks and giving that ranks as an input for the classifiers.

 **As a result,**
 We are getting highest accuracy for Random Forest Classifier.